 - Right to data portability

-Should we process your data in order to conduct direct advertising with it, you have the right to object to this processing of your data for the purpose of direct advertising at any time.
+process your data in order to conduct direct advertising with it, you have the right to object to this processing of your data for the purpose of direct advertising at any time.
 This also applies to any profiling that may take place if it is connected with such direct advertising.
 In such a case, we will stop this data processing.
+You are not

 If you have any questions about data protection, please feel free to contact us at any time.